marceljj/homebrew-tap/README.md

 # Marcel's UNIX Repository
-_currently providing [homebrew](https://brew.sh) packages for ancient UNIX software, alongside various other software (primarily for macOS, but formulae should work with Linux)_
+_currently providing [homebrew](https://brew.sh) packages for ancient UNIX software, alongside various other software (primarily for macOS, but most formulae should work with Linux)_

 ## Add repository to Homebrew